Liquid369/blank/doc/README.md

-FLITS Core
+DogeCash Core
 =============

 Setup
 ---------------------
-[FLITS Core](http://flitswallet.app/wallet) is the original FLITS client and it builds the backbone of the network.
-However, it downloads and stores the entire history of FLITS transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[DogeCash Core](http://dogec.io/wallet) is the original DogeCash client and it builds the backbone of the network.
+However, it downloads and stores the entire history of DogeCash transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run FLITS Core on your native platform.
+The following are some helpful notes on how to run DogeCash Core on your native platform.

 ### Unix